nzbin/magnify/README.md

   > The max ratio to show image.

 - **icons**
-  > You can customize the icons class in following key.
+  > You can customize the icons in following key.

   - **minimize** `svg`